Barrett Lyon: Business interests

 Lyon then founded Defense.Net in December 2012 to build a DDoS defense network for the modern Internet.
-In 2014, the company was named one of the 100 Hottest Private Companies in North America by Red Herring and acquired shortly after by F5 Networks purportedly for between $50 and $100 million.
+In 2014, the company was named one of the 100 Hottest Private Companies in North America by Red Herring and acquired shortly after by F5 purportedly for between $50 and $100 million.

-Lyon formerly worked as Head of Security Research and Development for Neustar.
+Lyon formerly worked as Head of Security Research and Development for US telecommunications firm, Neustar.
 He has operated a Laser Production company along with designing camping equipment for Alien Buffalo.
 Recently he announced a new venture Netography and currently serves as Chief Architect, with seed funding from Andreesson Horowitz and Mango Capital.

+Lyon was an investor in Sr. Pago, which was acquired by Konfio in 2021.
+He is also a member of the International Academy of Digital Arts and Sciences (IADAS).